 The main risk with a chipped or missing tooth is the chance for infection setting in.
 If you don’t treat a wound, even for short period of time, it can become more complicated to fix and cause more pain than the original injury did!

-What You Can Do While You Wait To See The Dentist?
+What Can You Do While You Wait To See The Dentist?

 If you have a fractured or broken tooth, try to collect every piece of the tooth that you can.
 As soon as you can, rinse your mouth with warm water.
 Then apply gauze to the tooth area.
 This will help stop bleeding.
 The gauze will also keep any sharp parts of the broken tooth from injuring another part of your mouth.

-Next, apply a cold compress to the outside of your face where the injury is to reduce swelling and ease pain.
+Next, apply a cold compress to the outside of your face where the injury is to reduce swelling and ease the pain.